rezkyyayang/rezkyyayang/README.md

 Hello!
 You can call me Rezky.
-I am a final-year student at STIS Polytechnic of Statistics. <a href="https://linkr.bio/rezkyyayang/">More information</a>.
+I am a fresh graduate and now working as a Statistician at LAN-RI.
+I'm passionate about statistics and data analysis.
+I am also interested in research, writing, and graphic design.. <a href="https://s.id/rezkyyayang/">More information</a>.